 Also known as: Cataract - congenital

-- An infant doesn’t seem to be visually aware of the world around him or her (if cataracts are in both eyes)
+- An infant does not seem to be visually aware of the world around him or her (if cataracts are in both eyes)

 - Gray or white cloudiness of the pupil (which is normally black)

-- The "red eye" glow of the pupil is missing in photos, or is different between the two eyes
+- The "red eye" glow of the pupil is missing in photos, or is different between the 2 eyes

 - Unusual rapid eye movements (nystagmus)